 21

 Unlike prior vision datasets (e.g., ImageNet) that relied on manual class labels, CLIP learns from natural language supervision attached to images on the web.
 That means the model trains against captions and descriptive text rather than a closed vocabulary of hand-assigned categories.
-The result is a much broader representation of visual concepts and a much stronger zero-shot transfer story.
+That supervision gives CLIP a much broader representation of visual concepts and a much stronger zero-shot transfer story.

 CLIP enables classification without any task-specific training.
 Instead of a final classification layer with fixed weights, the model computes the similarity between the image and the text descriptions of possible classes.

 Here's a concrete example.
-Suppose you have a warehouse photo and you want to classify it into one of three categories:
+Suppose you have a data-center rack photo and you want to classify it into one of three categories:

 | Class | Prompt | Similarity |